james-millner/jamesmillner.dev/content/ai/index.md

 are written and curated by me.

 That being said, I’ve used AI-assisted tools like the likes of GitHub Copilot, or Claude to help write code.
-I've also submitted text to be grammatically reviewed, if anything just to help structure my thoughts.
+I've also submitted text to be grammatically reviewed to help structure my thoughts.
+The suggestions from AI tools are purely suggestions and are never taken verbatim in my work.

-However, I'm committed to sharing authentic and interesting content here which will always be written curated and reviewed by me, before being published here.
+I'm committed to sharing authentic and interesting content here which will always be written, curated and reviewed by me, before being published here.